Robust Linear Mixed Models using Hierarchical Gamma-Divergence: Acknowledgement

 \section{Acknowledgement}

-We thank Robert Clark and Takeshi Kurosawa for useful discussions.
+We would like to thank two anonymous reviewers and an associate editor for their valuable comments and suggestions.
+We also thank Robert Clark and Takeshi Kurosawa for useful discussions.
 SS was partially supported by Japan Society for Promotion of Science (KAKENHI) grant numbers 18K12757 and 21H00699.
 FKCH and AHW were supported by Australian Research Council Discovery Grants DP230101908.
+The authors report there are no competing interests to declare.

 {S\arabic{equation}} {S\arabic{section}} {S\arabic{lem}} {S\arabic{table}} {S\arabic{figure}} This supplementary material provides some technical details, the proof of Theorem~1 and additional simulation results.